U.S. Army Forces Command Best Squad Competition

-U.S. Army Soldiers assigned to 7th Squad, Blue Platoon, 1st 509th Air Borne Parachute Infantry Regiment, based out of Fort Polk, participate in the Urban training event of FORSCOM Best Squad Competition, at the Military Operations in Urban Terrain site, here, at Fort Hood, Texas, August 17, 2022.
-The Best Squad Competition promotes esprit de corps and recognizes Soldiers who demonstrate commitment to Army Values and embody the Warrior Ethos.
-(U.S. Army photo by Pvt.
+U.S. Army Soldiers participate in a foot march as part of the culminating day of U.S. Army Forces Command Best Squad Competition, here, at Fort Hood, Texas, August 19, 2022.
+The Best Squad Competition reinforces fundamental Soldier skills and squad level tactics.
+(U.S. Army video by Pvt.
 Alejandro Carrasquel)

 |Date Taken: